 Further, given the importance that York attaches to equity, inclusion and diversity in the context of all faculty appointments, and recognizing the opportunity for institutional improvements in this area, York has extended this standard of training to all academic searches across the University.
 Its Affirmative Action training has also been augmented to address issues of unconscious bias in academic recruitment and appointment processes.

-Going forward, as part of York’s strategy to raise awareness within the institution of its commitment to, and the benefits of, equity, diversity and inclusion, York will uphold an organizational standard that all members of a hiring committee will receive updated AA training, to be delivered through a “train-the-trainer” model.
-Thus, every Faculty will be responsible to ensure that each hiring committee sends its AA representative to receive updated Affirmative Action training, designed to be in line with federal tools ensuring improved transparency and implementation of best equity, diversity and inclusion practices within recruitment, hiring and retention.
+- All members of a hiring committee receive updated AA training, to be delivered through a “train-the-trainer” model.
+Thus, every Faculty is responsible to ensure that each hiring committee sends its AA representative to receive updated Affirmative Action training, aligned with federal tools to ensure improved transparency and implementation of best equity, diversity and inclusion practices within recruitment, hiring and retention.

-Several individuals and Centres within York provide critical support for York’s Affirmative Action processes, while advancing the equity, diversity and inclusion agenda.
+Several parties within York provide critical support for York’s Affirmative Action processes, while advancing the equity, diversity and inclusion agenda.
 These include:

 - Annette Boodram

 Professor, Jean Augustine Chair in Education, Community & Disapora